Coldmooon/SSD-on-Custom-Dataset/README.md

-# Train SSD on the Custom Dataset
+# Train SSD on Custom Dataset
-SSD is simple to use but inconvenient to modify its codes.
-Here in this repo, I list all the files and codes needed to be changed when using a new dataset.
+SSD is simple to use but inconvenient to modify codes.
+In this repo, I list all the files and codes needed to be changed when using a new dataset.

 ```
 data/VOC0712/create_data.sh